murex/mikado-testbuilders-kata/workshop/4 - Mikado Method to the Rescue.md

 Let's do a more thorough retrospective this time.

+1- Have this workshop fulfill your expectations?
+> Go back to the note you wrote at the beginning of the workshop

-1- Take a few minutes to write 1 or 2 paragraphs to answer this question:
+2- Take a few minutes to write 1 or 2 paragraphs to answer this question:

 > For you, what are the most important concepts and insights from this
 > training?
 How do you plan to use what you’ve learned?

-2- Read it to your pair, and discuss
+3- Read it to your pair, and discuss

-3- If you want, volunteer to share it with everyone
+4- If you want, volunteer to share it with everyone

-4- You can also check what people usually say in [Animation Guide.md](./Animation%20Guide.md)
+5- You can also check what people usually say in [Animation Guide.md](./Animation%20Guide.md)

 ----